cchurch/api-docs/source/includes/_api_poll.md

 <!--===================================================================-->
 ## Overview

-The poll service provides a mechanism for an application to receive notifications of events or spans from the Eagle Eye service.
+The poll service provides a mechanism for an application to receive intial state and change notifications of events from the Eagle Eye service.
 These entities are grouped by resource.
 There are five main resources:

   * thumb - Thumbnail resource.
 Provides a timestamp for a thumbnail image.
 One can use the timestamp to grab the actual thumbnail image.
   * pre - Preview resource.
 Provides a timestamp for a preview image.
 One can use the timestamp to grab the actual preview image.